 While buying plants from the garden centers is the quickest way to get a new plant, it is also the most expensive.

 Forsythia branches root easily and will give you new plants to use in other parts of your garden, if you are patient to wait for them to take root.
 And really, who doesn’t like plants for free?

 Layering and taking cuttings are the two of the easiest and fastest ways to root a forsythia shrub.
 The process is simple enough that even a beginner with not much of a green thumb can have success with this easy to root plant.

 To take a cutting, just remove the leaves from the bottom have and dip the bottom tip in a rooting powder.
-Place them in sand or a good seed starting soil or perlite mix and keep moist.
+Place them in sand, a good seed starting soil or perlite, mix and keep moist.

 You should have rooted cuttings in 6-8 weeks.
 Then you can move them to their own larger pots with normal potting soil until they are more established and are growing.
 You can then plant them in your garden.